Robust assessment of asymmetric division in colon cancer cells

 \subsection{Flow Cytometry and Cell Sorting}

 To track cell proliferation by dye dilution for establishing the progeny of a mother cell, cells were stained with CellTrace Violet\textsuperscript{TM} (CTV).
-The CTV dye staining (C34557, Life Technologies, Paisley, UK), used to monitor multiple cell generations, was performed according to the manufacturer’s instruction, diluting the CTV 1/1000 in 0.5-1 ml of PBS for 20 min in a water bath at $37^ \circ C$, mixing every 10 min.
+The CTV dye staining (C34557, Life Technologies, Paisley, UK), used to monitor multiple cell generations, was performed according to the manufacturer’s instructions, diluting the CTV 1/1000 in 0.5-1 ml of PBS for 20 min in a water bath at $37^ \circ C$, mixing every 10 min.
 Afterward, 5x complete media was added to the cell suspension for an additional 5 min incubation before the final washing in PBS.

 Labeled cells were sorted using a FACSAriaIII (Becton Dickinson, BD Biosciences, USA) equipped with Near UV 375nm, 488nm, 561nm, and 633nm lasers and FACSDiva software (BD Biosciences version 6.1.3).
 Data were analyzed using FlowJo software (Tree Star, version 10.7.1).
-Briefly, cells were first gated on single cells, by doublets exclusion with morphology parameters area versus width (A versus W), both side and forward scatter.
+Briefly, cells were first gated on single cells, by doublet exclusion with morphology parameters area versus width (A versus W), both side and forward scatter.
 The unstained sample was used to set the background fluorescence.
-The sorting gate was set around the max peak of fluorescence of the dye distribution.
+The sorting gate was set around the maximum peak of fluorescence of the dye distribution.
 In this way, the collected cells were enriched for the highest fluorescence intensity.
-Following isolation, an aliquot of the sorted cells was analyzed with the same instrument to determine the post-sorting purity and population width, resulting in an enrichment $\rangle$ 97 \% for each sample.
+Following isolation, an aliquot of the sorted cells was analyzed with the same instrument to determine the post-sorting purity and population width, resulting in an enrichment of $\rangle$ 97 \% for each sample.

-To monitor multiple cell division, the sorted cell population was seeded in 12 wells plates (Corning, Kennebunk, ME, USA) at cell density bewteen $[30-70] \cdot 10^3$ cells/well, according to the experiment, and kept in culture for up to 84 h.
-Each well corresponds to a time point of the acquisition and cells in culture were analyzed every 24, 36, 48, 60, 72, 84 h by the LSRFortessa flow cytometer.
-In order to set the time zero of the kinetic, prior culturing, a tiny aliquot of the collected cells was analyzed immediately after sorting at the flow cytometer.
+To monitor multiple cell divisions, the sorted cell population was seeded in 12-well plates (Corning, Kennebunk, ME, USA) at a cell density between $[30-70] \cdot 10^3$ cells/well, according to the experiment, and kept in culture for up to 84 h.
+Each well corresponds to a time point of the acquisition, and cells in culture were analyzed every 24, 36, 48, 60, 72, and 84 h by the LSRFortessa flow cytometer.
+In order to set the time zero of the kinetic, prior to culturing, a tiny aliquot of the collected cells was analyzed immediately after sorting at the flow cytometer.
 The unstained sample was used to set the background fluorescence as described above.